Introduction

 - sequences of punctuation such as

-aren't glued together to make a single token.
+::aren't glued together to make a single token.

-(The reimplementation includes code to make compound punctuation tokens so they can be compared with rustc
+(The reimplementation includes code to make compound punctuation tokens so they can be compared with rustc's, and to organise them into delimited trees, but those processes aren't described here.)

 Licence